dhis2/developer-portal/docs/guides/add-form.md

 </Button>
 ```

-## 3. Choose validators for the form component
+## 4. Choose validators for the form component

 Validators are available via React Final Form.
 See [Validators](https://ui.dhis2.nu/demo/?path=/docs/forms-validators--page) in the UI library documentation for a list of validators.

-For our example, we'll validate that:
+For our example, you'll validate that:
 - Surname, first name, email, and email confirmation are not empty
 - Email is a valid email address
 - Email confirmation matches the email address